-Sudden Swollen Gum With Pain: Is It a Dental Emergency?
+Sudden Swollen Gum With Pain – Is It A Dental Emergency?

 Waking up with a sudden swollen gum with pain can be an alarming experience.
 You may notice tenderness when eating, a visible lump along the gum line, or a throbbing ache that makes it difficult to concentrate.
 Understandably, many people turn to the internet to find out what might be causing the swelling and whether they need to see a dentist urgently.